phil-6/radius-contractors/README.md

 - ~~Add a rating~~ ✅
 - ~~Find a new contractor - view contractors connections have rated~~ ✅
 - ~~Remove unused partials, pages and controller actions~~ ✅
+- extend Seed for production
 - System Tests
   - for Sign Up and Sign In
   - Add a connection
   - view contactors
   - view contractor
-  - add a connection (multiple states)
+  - add a connection page and process (multiple states)
 - UI Improvements
   - Navigation Burger Menu for quick access links from anywhere
   - Increase size of secondary buttons on user account forms